uedaLabR/tyCooNN/README.md

      makeparqueteach
      train

-1. Train with isolated tRNA data
+1. Prepare training dataset for each tRNA
    - 1 .
 Read fast5, format(trimmed) and convert it to parquet file

     python tyCooNN.py makeparqueteach